 She looked at him and softly called.
 "Terry?
 You okay?"
 He blinked then gave a shaky laugh.
 "Yeah.
 I'll be fine."
 Kagome knew he was lying, but ignored it.
 She motioned for him to follow her and so he did.

 Once up at the top of the steps, Terry began to feel at peace.
 More at peace then he had in a long time.
 He looked about and it seemed like a normal shrine, till he notice the large tree on the side of the yard.

-Terry gave a nod and and put his hand on the tree and felt it's ki.
+Terry gave a nod and and put his hand on the tree and felt its ki.
 He then felt another's ki.
 It was gentle, but firm, kind yet strong.
-The only thing he could some it up was that this persons ki was pure.
+The only thing he could sum it up was that this person's ki was pure.
 He opened his eyes to see Kagome's ki was a light purple-ish pink.
 He was about to ask her something, when an older feminine voice called out.
-"Kagome!
-Mrs. Bogard Called.
-She wanted to know if everything was ready for tomorrow."
+"Kagome, Mrs. Bogard Called.
+She wanted to know if everything was ready for tomorrow!"